 What is interesting here is that the vinegar impacts only affected areas- the traversal is barely significant.
 An affected leaf will not make a difference to the existing root structure.

-Even if the leaf in question happens to die due to extensive damage, it shall not unduly affect the root system in place.
+Even if the leaf in question dies due to extensive damage, it shall not unduly affect the root system in place.
 New leaves shall eventually sprout.

 Things transpire a little differently for young plants, however.
 Leaf damage can permanently damage healthy growth and development.